ThatRex/voicemeeter-no-crackle/README.md

 The script creates a scheduled task that executes a PowerShell script on user login.
 That script checks every 5 seconds if the audiodg process is running and sets its processor affinity to `CPU 0` and priority to `High`.

 Tested on windows 10 and 11.
+While the script works I noticed no improvements when using it.

 # Usage